bopopescu/hue-chef-1/README.md

 > [Course overview](https://www-users.cs.umn.edu/~fengqian/8980_spring19.pdf)

-### What is the problem you plan to solve/measure?
+### Overview ~

-The problem we are trying to solve is to use ML algorithms(NN) to solve the problem of choosing harmonious color pattern (by taking advantage of pre-ranked(trained) color palettes) for an object of given color scheme/palette.
+The problem we are solving(at least trying to) is to use ML algorithms(NN) to solve the problem of choosing harmonious color pattern (by taking advantage of pre-ranked(trained) color palettes) for an object of given color scheme/palette.

 The use cases for the problem are many-
 - Ability to choose the article with matching color while buying personal accessories both online and offline.